-It was established in 1938 to celebrate all those who risked their lives at sea past and present, and as a remembrance of those who have tragically died.
+It was established in 1938 to celebrate all those brave Icelanders that risked their lives at sea, past and present, and as a remembrance of those who have tragically died.

 The weekend is enthusiastically celebrated in coastal towns, so if you find yourself in a little village by the sea, make sure you get down to the harbor to see the local festivities.
-There are always activities, especially for kids, making Fisherman's Day a perfect family outing.
+Activities, especially for kids, always make Fisherman's Day a perfect family outing.

 Lobster Festival in Hofn

 Hofn is one of the best places to visit in Iceland in June.
 They host an annual lobster festival at the end of June to celebrate its birthday.
 Hofn is famous for its lobster and langoustine.
 The festival is a weekend celebration with live music concerts and, of course, lots and lots of lobster.

 Things to do in Reykjavik in June

 The Reykjavik weather in June brings people out and about on the streets.
 You’ll see more crowded streets, and even groups having picnics in Austurvollur Square.
 Some of the public holidays are more spectacular in the capital.
 If you’re wondering what to do in Reykjavik in June, you can’t go wrong with the Icelandic national holidays and some of the year’s biggest festivals.